COVID-19 Business Resources

 Resources through the Small Business Administration

-Small Business Resources are available through the Small Business Development Center including webinars, resiliency guides and resources to help you prepare to reopen.
+Small Business Resources are available through the Small Business Development Center including webinars, resiliency guides and resources.

 COVID-19 Small Business Survival Guide developed by The Maryland Small Business Development Center provides helpful information.
 As a Harford County business owner, your business consultant through the Small Business Administration Northern Region is Ryan DelGallo.
 Ryan can be reached at 443-373-3377.

-The Small Business Administration Economic Injury Disaster Loan (EIDL) program provides small businesses with working capital loans of up to $2 million that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
+The Small Business Administration Economic Injury Disaster Loan (EIDL) program provides small businesses with working capital loans that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
 This program is designed for most businesses, and most private non-profit organizations as well as agricultural cooperatives.
-ACCEPTING APPLICATIONS

 Small Business Administration Express Bridge Loans allow small businesses who currently have a business relationship with an SBA Express Lender to access up to $25,000 with less paperwork.
 Check with your local banker to see if they are an approved SBA lender.
 This may be your fastest access to capital.
 Express Loans may often be received the same day from major lenders who are SBA approved.
 If a small business has an urgent need for cash while waiting for decision and disbursement on Economic Injury Disaster Loan, they may qualify for this type of loan.